All Episodes

 This is Florida.

-Undoubtedly an Obama voter.
+Undoubtedly, an Obama voter.

-Six thousand rare dolphins have been found in South Asia.
+6,000 rare dolphins have been found in South Asia.

-Researchers at the Wildlife Conservation Society estimate that nearly 6,000 Irrawaddy dolphins, marine mammals that are related to orcas or killer whales were found living in freshwater regions in Bangladesh.
+Researchers at the Wildlife Conservation Society estimate that nearly 6,000 Irrawaddy dolphins, marine mammals that are related to orcas or killer whales, were found living in freshwater regions in Bangladesh.

 Been hardly any marine mammal research done in this area up to this point.

-How the hell can you call that rare?
+Now, if there's 6,000 of them in one place, how the hell can you call that rare?

 And then how in the world can you say we didn't know that they were there?

-Been discovered in South Asia.
+They've been discovered in South Asia.

 We thought they were threatened.

-Big s uh big study here from the AP.
+Big study here from the AP.

 Big earners less apt to smoke than the poor.

-More than 76,000 people, 75,000 people, excuse me, found a close correlation between income and smoking rates consistent in every category except the lowest bracket, which is populated by many students.
+The survey, more than 76,000 people, 75,000 people, excuse me, found a close correlation between income and smoking rates consistent in every category except the lowest bracket, which is populated by many students.

-I'm not gonna go through it all here, but it is true.
+Income groups and the percentage in which people said they smoke, I'm not going to go through it all here, but it is true.

-120,000 dollars a year or more, 13% say they smoke, same thing from 90 to 119,000 a year.
+$120,000 a year or more, 13% say they smoke.

-From uh $5,999 a year or less in earnings income, 30% smoke.
+From $5,999 a year or less in earnings, income, 30% smoke.

-Uh $6,000 a year to $11,999 a year, 34% smoke.
+$6,000 a year to $11,999 a year, 34% smoke.

-$12,000 a year to $23,999, 30% smoke, and then it starts going down from there.
+And then it starts going down from there.

-So one might conclude that it would be to our advantage to keep wages very, Very high, so that people would quit smoking, correct?
+So one might conclude that it would be to our advantage to keep wages very, very high so that people would quit smoking, correct?

 But that, my friends, would be the incorrect way of analyzing the data.

-April 1st, today sees a massive increase in tobacco, cigars, pipes, cigarettes.
+April 1st today sees a massive increase in tobacco, cigars, pipes, cigarettes.

-In certain parts of the country with the increased federal tax, a pack of cigarettes tax, just the tax on a pack goes up over a buck.
+In certain parts of the country, with the increased federal tax, a pack of cigarettes tax, just the tax on a pack, goes up over a buck.

 And yet it's the poor who are the greatest smokers, the largest number of smokers.

-These people, do you realize are funding health care programs for children?
+These people, do you realize, are funding health care programs for children?

 They are for health care programs for children.